TNMayer/FSND-Capstone/README.md

 ## API Documentation

+### GET Routes

 **GET '/actors'**
-- Fetches a list of all actors in the database.
+- Returns a list of all actors in the database.
 - All roles Assistant, Director and Producer are allowed to access the endpoint.
 - A valid Auth0 token has to be provided via a bearer token in the header of the request.
 - Request example is provided in ./test_app.py